wllclngn/OUROBOROS/README.md

-# OUROBOROS, The Eternal Player, v1.0.0
+# OUROBOROS, The Eternal Player

-An offline, metadata driven music player built in C++23 for modern Linux Terminals.

-OUROBOROS is a production-ready terminal music player for Linux, featuring a **lock-free snapshot architecture** that guarantees deadlock-free operation.
+An offline, metadata driven music player built in C++23 for modern Linux Terminals, OUROBOROS is a love letter to era defining music players and Linux.
+Featuring a lock-free snapshot architecture that guarantees deadlock-free operation.
 With ~10,800 lines of C++23, it delivers 30 FPS rendering, native PipeWire audio, and smart album artwork with shared memory optimization.

 **Key Features:**
 - **Lock-Free Architecture**: Zero-deadlock snapshot system with atomic reads (UI never blocks)